-At that time the mimosa was accessible to everyone and could easily be worn on a jacket.
-Nowadays it has become a tradition for men to buy their loved ones a bouquet of mimosa flower on Women's Right Day to show their appreciation.
+At that time, the Mimosa was accessible to everyone and could easily be worn on a jacket as decoration.
+Nowadays, it has become a tradition for men to buy their loved ones a bouquet of mimosa flowers on Women's Right Day to show their appreciation.

-- The Golden Wattle (mimosa flower), is the national flower of Australia
+- The Golden Wattle (Mimosa flower), is the national flower of Australia

-- Acacia wood is dense, durable and strong and is used to build ships and furniture
+- Acacia wood is dense, durable and strong, and is used to build ships and furniture

 - The sap is used as a thickening agent in foods, paints, cosmetics and hair products

 - The flower can be used to flavour liqueur, honey, soft drinks, candies and gums